loganbek/streamline-tools/meetingNotes.md

 <https://github.com/loganbek/streamlineTools/issues>

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it

+Streamline your Oracle CPQ Cloud implementations, workflows, development, administration, and maintenance.

-LOAD AND UNLOAD your BML scripts to and from Oracle CPQ Cloud.
+LOAD and UNLOAD your BML scripts to and from Oracle CPQ Cloud.

+Compatible with:

+- Configuration (Recommendations, Constraints, Hiding Attributes, Recommended Items) - Advanced Conditions

+- Commerce Library Functions and Test Scripts + Actions (Advanced Modify - Before/After Formulas) + Rules (Constraint, Hiding, Validation - Advanced Conditions)

+- Utility Functions + Test Scripts

-Use w/ your favorite Text Editor - Visual Studio Code.
+Use with your favorite Text Editor instead of the Big Machines web-based editors.

-Manage your BML code w/ Git Versioning Control
+Manage your BML code using Git versioning control.

+Auto "check" and "validate" to improve code quality and debugging efficiency.

 Please create any bugs/issues/feature requests [here](https://github.com/loganbek/streamlineTools/issues/new/choose).